LierschIT/PuIPWOPI/README.md

 This script looks for the actual public IP address and add this IP to the WOPI configuration of Nextcloud.
 It uses the OpenSource Projekt https://ipify.org to gather the public IP.

-It is helpful to use for a Collaboration Server next to Nextcloud from home.
+It is helpful to use for a Collabora Server next to Nextcloud from home.

 ## Usage
 Download or Copy the script into an editor and save it.